marmelab/react-admin/docs/ArrayInput.md

 ## Usage

 `<ArrayInput>` expects a single child, which must be a *form iterator* component.
 A form iterator is a component accepting a `fields` object as passed by [react-hook-form](https://react-hook-form.com/api/usefieldarray), and defining a layout for an array of fields.
-It also receive several functions to manipulate the array values.
+It also receives several functions to manipulate the array values.
 For instance, the `<SimpleFormIterator>` component displays an array of react-admin Inputs in an unordered list (`<ul>`), one sub-form by list item (`<li>`).
 It also provides controls for adding and removing a sub-record (a backlink in this example).

 You can pass `disableAdd` and `disableRemove` as props of `SimpleFormIterator`, to disable `ADD` and `REMOVE` button respectively.
 Default value of both is `false`.